-The General Appropriations Act of 2004 established the modified accrual basis of accounting for governmental funds in accordance with the manual of model accounting practices issued by the department of finance and administration."
-In accordance with the department of finance and administration's "Basis of Accounting-Modified Accrual and the Budgetary Basis," the District has accrued as payables, amounts owed for goods and services received by June 30, 2008.
-Any remaining SHARE fund 16200 fund balance not reserved for prepaid postage is being reverted to the State General Fund in accordance with Section 6-5-10, NMSA 1978.
+The General Appropriations Act of 2004 established the modified accrual basis of accounting for governmental funds in accordance with the manual of model accounting practices issued by the department of finance and administration.
+The General Appropriation Act of 2008 continues the use of the modified accrual basis.
+In accordance with the department of finance and administration's "Basis of Accounting-Modified Accrual and the Budgetary Basis," the District has accrued as payables, amounts owed for goods and services received by June 30, 2009.
+Any remaining SHARE fund 16200 fund balance not reserved for prepaid postage and not reserved for program expenditures is being reverted to the State General Fund in accordance with Section 6-5-10, NMSA 1978.